UniExeterRSE/intro-version-control/_episodes/X1_branches.md

 ** Github always works with branches - the first branch is named main and is made the default branch, but technically it is no different from any other kind of branch.
 ** All of the content from session 1 applies equally to working on a branch as it does to working on "main"

+## What's in a branch?

+Github tracks changes relative to a base
+A branch is a clean set of changes relative to a particular commit.

 ## Creating a branch